SudeepGowda55/SwiftYield/README.md

 ## For Testing the app

-1. Visit https://swiftyield.vercel.app/ and click on start arbitrage then verify yourself with World ID and then deploy the contract.
+1. Visit https://swiftyield.vercel.app/ and click on start arbitrage, verify yourself with World ID, then deploy the contract.

-2. After the contract is deployed refresh the page, get the contract address and update the contract address in **packages/bot/index.js** and run **node packages/bot/index.js**
+2. After the contract is deployed refresh the page, and copy the contract address.

+3. Clone this repo and run **yarn install** and then update the contract address in **packages/bot/index.js**

+4. Run **node packages/bot/index.js**

 You can then check the transaction here [https://dashboard.tenderly.co/explorer/vnet/753ba0a6-023a-4c8d-b3e4-60f03d6dc4b7/transactions?kind=standard]